actualmira/actualmira/README.md

 - Collaborated with Security Analysts to run basic network audits, and prevented potential exploitation of vulnerabilities.

-- Assisted the network engineering team in configuring and provisioning enterprise Cisco switches and routers for network isolation and segmentation.
+- Configured enterprise Cisco switches and routers for network isolation and segmentation.

-- Assisted the network security team in implementing ACLs and basic Port Security protocols to mitigate unauthorized access.
+-  Configured ACLs and basic Port Security protocols to mitigate unauthorized access.

 ## Key Career Achievement